-Students will develop an understanding of algorithms and programming, learning about programming techniques, how to produce robust programs, computational logic, translators and facilities of computing languages.
+Students will develop an understanding of algorithms and programming.
+Through learning new programming techniques, how to produce robust programs, computational logic, translators and facilities of computing languages.
 Section A will focus on theoretical questions from the topics above.

-Section B will focus on writing and refining algorithms written in either OCR Exam Reference Language or Python.
+Section B will focus on writing and refining algorithms written in either program code (Exam Reference Language or Python).

 In class students will further their programming ability using Python 3, creating a wide range of coded solutions to scenario based problems.
-Additionally, they will learn how to model programs using a language independent notation such as OCR Exam Reference Language.
+They will have the opportunity to explore a wide range of techniques and foster a deeper understanding of computational thinking.